-Learn more about the history of the City of Durango, Colorado by opening your choice of a dozen free e-Books.
+Learn more about the history of the City of Durango, Colorado by opening your choice of over 20 free e-Books, most of which are included in the 500-page book of Durango Doings.
+Look inside our new book of Durango Doings!
 For even more, you can search the Historical section of the City's public access records portal.

 The history of Durango is the history of the West in microcosm.
 The history of the West is the history of westward expansion, and thus of the New World.
 History is the study of persons and the effects of the decisions they have made.